Shopify/shopify-cli/docs/app/node/commands/index.md

 $ shopify populate draftorders
 ```

 By default, the `populate` command adds 5 records.
-Use the `--count` flag to specify a different number:
+Use the `--count` option to specify a different number:

 ```console
 $ shopify populate products --count 10